Table of Contents

 Change the Wording or URL on the Latest Tab

-If you want to change the wording on the Latest tab, open the partials/tags-list.hbs
+To change the wording on the Latest tab, open the partials/tags-list.hbs

 <a href='/' class='c-tags-list__link'>Home</a>

-value to your new URL.
-For example.
+) to your desired URL.
+For example:

 <a href='/topics' class='c-tags-list__link'>Home</a>

-Show Specefic Tags
+Show Specific Tags

 theme file using a code editor and replace line 4

-with the following line after replacing each TAG_SLUG
+with the following, after replacing each TAG_SLUG

-with your tag Slug.
+with your tag slug:

 Tags Note